Chart Color Schemes

 The level of general health in Ermington is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

 Ermington shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Prevalence of common health conditions is low across both younger and older age groups.
+The prevalence of common health conditions is low across both younger and older age groups.

-Approximately 54% (~8,101 people) have private health cover, compared to Greater Sydney's 59.9%.
-The most prevalent medical conditions are mental health issues (6.3%) and arthritis (5.5%), while 76.2% report being free of medical ailments, compared to Greater Sydney's 74.6%.
+Approximately 54% (~8101 people) have private health cover, higher than Greater Sydney's 59.9%.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 6.3% and 5.5% of residents respectively.
+About 76.2% report no medical ailments, slightly above Greater Sydney's 74.6%.
 Working-age residents have low chronic condition prevalence.
-The area has 15.6% of residents aged 65 and over (2,338 people).
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+The area has 15.7% (2353 people) aged 65 and over.
+Health outcomes among seniors are above average, closely aligned with national rankings for the general population.

 Frequently Asked Questions - Health